 2. Xiaomi Redmi Note 12 Pro 5G in AMOLED vs OLED

-The Xiaomi Redmi Note 12 Pro 5G runs on MediaTek Dimensity 1080 chipset bundled with Mali-G68 MC4 graphics processor and up to 12GB RAM.
-The display front comes with a 6.67-inch AMOLED display with FHD and 395 PPI.
+The Xiaomi Redmi Note 12 Pro 5G runs on a MediaTek Dimensity 1080 chipset bundled with a Mali-G68 MC4 graphics processor and up to 12GB RAM.
+The display front features a 6.67-inch AMOLED display with FHD and 395 PPI.

-The cameras have a triple rear camera setup with a 50-megapixel primary sensor, an 8-megapixel ultra-wide angle sensor, and a 2-megapixel macro sensor.
+The camera has a triple rear camera setup with a 50-megapixel primary sensor, an 8-megapixel ultra-wide angle sensor, and a 2-megapixel macro sensor.
 In addition, it has a 16-megapixel selfie camera.
-It has a 5,000 mAh battery with 67W fast charging.
+The battery is 5,000 mAh and has 67W fast charging.
 The AMOLED display on the Redmi Note 12 Pro 5G is a treat for all media enthusiasts.

 Also Read: Xiaomi Mi 11 Lite Review – Lifestyle Phone Of The Year